 We’re glad you’re here!
 Maybe you stumbled across our site while doing a Google search or heard something about us through word of mouth.
 Maybe through Silent Unity or reading Daily Word?
 Perhaps you are looking for something a little different than traditional spiritual practice.
 You possibly heard of Unity a long time ago and decided to research.
 However you found us, we believe that it was not a coincidence.
 We invite you to peruse our website, and if you feel so inclined, attend a Sunday service.

 There had been interest in starting a local Unity spiritual center since the 1960s, but it wasn't until 1976 that groups of like minded people met up for a four week course.
 Soon after, services were established at various locations with guest ministers leading.
 Finally on September 1, 1978, the first full time minister was established and a full time ministry in Michiana was officially born.

-We have grown over the years, moved to our current location, which was previously a church.
 Many congregants have built lifelong friendships and experienced spiritual development as well as improved their everyday lives by practicing Unity principles and living a loving life.

 Almost everyone here has a “Unity story” - their own personal account of their beginnings with us.
 Read a few excerpts from a few of our parishioners:

 “I grew up helping others and loving people unconditionally.
 After I was in my late teens, my Mother starting going to Unity and found great joy going there.
 She gave me a Daily word to start reading and I really enjoyed it, so when I moved home to Indiana I started to go, to spend time with her and enjoyed it very much.
 Its a great place to find love and comfort and learn things along the way.” - Sherrie, South Bend, Indiana